BallAerospace/cosmos-website/_docs_v5/6_meta/xtce.md

 Use the following command to convert a .xtce file into COSMOS configuration files.
 The converted configuration files will be placed into a target folder in the given output directory.

 ```
-xtce_converter --import <xtce_filename> <output_dir>
+cosmos-control.bat cosmos xtce_converter --import <xtce_filename> --output <output_dir>
 ```

 ## Converting a COSMOS Configuration to XTCE

-Use the following command to convert your current cosmos project into .xtce files, one per target.
+Use the following command to convert your cosmos plugin into .xtce files, one per target.
 The converted .xtce files will be placed into a target folder in the given output directory.

 ```
-xtce_converter --export <output_dir>
+cosmos-control.bat cosmos xtce_converter --plugin <plugin.gem> --output <output_dir>
 ```

 ## High-level Overview of Current Support